w3f/polkadot-wiki/docs/kusama-ledger.md

 - A Ledger Nano S or a Ledger Nano X.
-- The latest firmware installed (at the time of writing this is 1.6.1 on the Nano S, and 1.2.4-4 on the Nano X).- Ledger Live is installed and at version 2.1 or newer (see settings -> about to find out if you're up to date).
+- The latest firmware installed (at the time of writing this is 1.6.1 on the Nano S, and 1.2.4-4 on the Nano X).
+- Ledger Live is installed and at version 2.1 or newer (see settings -> about to find out if you're up to date).
 - A web browser is installed that you can use to access [Polkadot-JS Apps][].

 ## Installing the Ledger Application